openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 Quickstart
 **********

 A Quickstart is a lesson that guides the reader through **practical steps** to complete a stated goal.
 It is **learning-oriented**.
 In other words, it is a lesson and a learning experience.
-For example, creating a virtual course can be a quickstart because it’s a practical skill.
+For example, creating a virtual course can be a Quickstart because it’s a practical skill.
 A Quickstart may comprise the contents of multiple How-To guides

 Although Quickstart topics may seem similar to How-Tos, they focus differently.
 Quickstarts are specifically built for beginners and are meant to help them gain experience with the product.

 How to Write a Good Quickstart:
 ===============================
 #. **Learning objectives.** Describe what the learner will accomplish.

 	E.g., *“In this quickstart, you will…”*

 #. **Clear learning path.** Describe the topics, the order, and the activities your learner will follow to accomplish the learning objectives.

 	E.g., *“To accomplish that, you will learn how to …” “You will create …”*

 #. **Step-by-step process** explanation with just the necessary amount of explanation.
 Link to a more detailed explanation.

 	E.g., *“Step 0: First, do x.”*
 	E.g., *“Note: For more information about migration, click here.”*

 #. **Output examples:** Give your learner clear expectations.

 	E.g., *“The output should look like this: (add image).”*

 #. **Accomplishment description:**

 	E.g., *“You have successfully imported a course to your platform.”*

 Technical Guidelines: